Skip to content

 Understanding Domestic and Sexual Violence Online Learning Pathway

-We are pleased to announce that we have a new online delivery of the Postgraduate Certificate Understanding Domestic and Sexual Violence which should start in September 2023.
+We are pleased to announce that we have a new online delivery of the Postgraduate Certificate Understanding Domestic and Sexual Violence.
 This includes an online delivery of Individual modules from the MA Understanding Domestic and Sexual Violence for anyone interested in accessing a module as part of their Continuing Professional Development (CPD).

 This new form of online delivery will appeal to you as a prospective student who would prefer the option of studying online from home and where the course will suit your personal and professional commitments.
 We are also keen to promote the online programme to international students who would otherwise not have the opportunity to study this subject and where the online delivery should certainly suit your individual circumstances.